vishvAsa/notes/sapiens/branches/Trans-eurasian/japan/spirituality/hagakure/bennet-translation/Book_3.md

 ___________

+[^421]: *Essays in Idleness*, or *The Harvest of Leisure* is a well-known collection of Japanese essays or “random jottings” written by the monk Yoshida Kenkō between the years 1330 and 1332. *Azuma otoko* refers to men or warriors of the Eastern provinces who were known for being unpretentious and pragmatic.

 **6-81.** Originally there were no *ashigaru*422 in the Nabeshima clan.
 During the campaigns to invade Korea, various houses utilized *ashigaru* in their armies to great effect.
 The Nabeshima leaders decided to make second and third sons serve as *ashigaru*, and this was the beginning of the rank in the Saga domain. \(It is also said that laborers for the construction of Edo Castle were temporarily appointed as *ashigaru* during the siege of Osaka Castle.[^423] The two theories are at odds.
 Verification is needed.\)

+[^423]: Katsushige was appointed as a construction official for the building of Edo Castle.
+See Book 1-201 regarding the sieges at Osaka Castle.

 ___________